RememberThePorter/TinyInv-MoreConfiguration/README.md

 * Removing hotbar slots other than the rightmost slot(s) breaks the hotbar.

 # Bug reporting, feature requests, and port requests
-You can contact me on Discord at <code>@sophie.hanson</code> to report bugs, request features, or request ports to other versions.
+You can [open an issue](https://github.com/RememberThePorter/InvConfig/issues) to report bugs, request features, or request ports to other versions.
 InvConfig is currently made for 1.20.1, but should work on all 1.20.x versions.
-If you encounter any issues, report them to me.
+If you encounter any issues, please open an issue.